ThingPulse/docs/includes/select-board-and-serial-in-Arduino-IDE.md

 If you cannot see your device in the port list, try to unplug it and re-plug it after a few seconds.
 Also try a different USB socket.
 If that does not help try restarting your computer and/or try with a different USB cable.

+!!! warning

+	Depending on what you had previously been working with in the Arduino IDE you need to adjust the UART baud rate. ==Tools== > ==Upload Speed== should be at least 115200.
+Depending on host OS and driver you can go all the way up to 921600.
+You need to experiment with this setting a bit; higher is better of course.